Xi family

 The Xi family is a prominent political Chinese family.
-The most well-known member is Xi Jinping, the current general secretary of the Chinese Communist Party and president of China.
+The most well-known member is Xi Jinping, the general secretary of the Chinese Communist Party and leader of China since 2012.
 Other prominent members include Xi Jinping's father Xi Zhongxun, who played a significant role in the history of the People's Republic of China.

 Prominent members

+Xi Yongsheng

+Xi Yongsheng was Xi Zhongxun's grandfather as well as Xi Jinping's great-grandfather.
+Together with a woman surnamed Zhang, he fled from economic hardship in Dengzhou, Henan in the 1880s.
+He worked as an itinerant peddler.
+After going to a trip 13 kilometers away to find food for his family, Xi died next of a road near a Buddhist temple close to Fuping.
+Local people placed him to a nearby gorge, and he was eventually buried at home in 1958.
+His oldest son, Tiger, joined the army, while his second son, Zongde, remained at home to look for the family.

+Xi Zongde

+Xi Zongde (习宗德) was the father of Xi Zhongxun, as well as the grandfather of Xi Jinping.
+He was married to Chai Caihua (柴菜花).
+He died shortly after Xi Zhongxun was released from prison.

 Xi Zhongxun

 Xi Zhongxun (1913–2002) was a Chinese Communist revolutionary and politician who played a significant role in the history of the People's Republic of China.
 He served as the first Secretary-General of the State Council from 1954 to 1965, Vice Premier of the State Council from 1959 to 1965, Party Secretary of Guangdong from 1978 to 1980, and Vice Chairman of the Standing Committee of the National People's Congress from 1980 to 1983 and again from 1988 to 1993.
 He was a member of the influential Eight Elders in the 1980s.